chromium/chromium/docs/testing/web_tests.md

 `web_tests/TestExpectations`, and their own baselines.
 The test harness will use the non-virtual expectations and baselines as a fallback.
-If a virtual test has its own expectations, they will override all non-virtual expectations. otherwise the non-virtual expectations will be used.
+If a virtual test has its own expectations, they will override all non-virtual expectations.
+Otherwise the non-virtual expectations will be used.
 However, `[ Slow ]` in either virtual or non-virtual expectations is always merged into the used expectations.
 If a virtual test is expected to pass while the non-virtual test is expected to fail, you need to add an explicit `[ Pass ]`